bliroio/fullstack-challenge/README.md

 ### 1. Display list of meetings
 - Basic list API is already provided
-- Frontend should be able to list meetings according to the mockups -> Almost
+- Frontend should be able to list meetings according to the mockups

+Submission Status:
+- Users can view two meeting lists (upcoming and past) since this seems more intuitive.
+The list is choronologically ordered for both sections.
+The design is not pixel perfect.

 ### 2. Users should be able to create new meetings
-- Develop a Create API that is able to create new meetings with input validation -> Done
+- Develop a Create API that is able to create new meetings with input validation
-- Users are able to create new meeting via a form on the frontend -> Done
+- Users are able to create new meeting via a form on the frontend
-- Form should have form validation -> Done
+- Form should have form validation

+Submission Status:
+- Users are able to create new meetings from the frontend form with validations in place.
+- Create API also validates the input.

 ### 3. Show a count down for each upcoming meeting - Required
-- As users forget about meetings, a countdown timer should be shown for each meeting -> Done
+- As users forget about meetings, a countdown timer should be shown for each meeting

+Submission Status:
+- Users are shown a count down timer for their upcoming meetings.
+Meetings are marked as in progress, expired or cancelled.
+Further improvements could be made to move meetings between sections automatically.

 ### 4. Users should be able to lookup meetings
-- Users are able to lookup meetings via search -> List API will need to be updated -> Done
+- Users are able to lookup meetings via search -> List API will need to be updated
-- Implement pagination for performance - nice to have
+- Implement pagination for performance - nice to have -> not implemented

+Submission Status:
+- User can search meetings by title

 ### 5. Resolve frontend bugs
-- All the existing frontend bugs need to be resolved -> Done
+- All the existing frontend bugs need to be resolved

+Submission Status:
+- All bugs resolved

 ### 6. Meeting updates are provided in real time - Nice to have
 - In case a meeting is cancelled or updated, these should be reflected in real time to other users -> will require sockets/server side events

+Submission Status:
+- This wasn't completed in the allotted time

+### Additional Work:
+- Added an update endpoint and integrated it to cancel meetings
+- Swagger docs updated for endpoints

+### Testing
+- Manual end-to-end testing was performed for all major features.
+Automated test cases were not added due to time constraints.